 I have walked the Pennine Way three times.
 The first time was over 30 years ago, south to north.
-This was before there were flagstones along a lot off the difficult parts of the route.
+This was before there were flagstones along much of the boggy parts of the route.
 The third time was in 2020, as part of my Dover to Cape Wrath walk.

 This post is the second time I walked the Pennine Way, which was in 2012 with my two eldest children.
 This trip was all before I started this blog, so I hadn’t kept a full diary of the walk.